Hachioji Museum, Soto Japan Heritage Center

 The space behind the illustration is made up of exhibition materials and explanations.

-• A picture book-style display that depicts the story of Mulberry City
+• A picture book-style display that depicts the story of Soto

-A picture book-style display that depicts the story of Mulberry City
+A picture book-style display that depicts the story of Soto

 • Circular windows scattered throughout the exhibition fixtures allow visitors to see the exhibits behind them.